Play On (John Miles album): Overview

 EMI promised that Miles would use a top producer and top session musicians for his second album for EMI.

 Eventually they chose Gus Dudgeon who had worked with artists like Elton John, Chris Rea and Elkie Brooks.
 Originally, the album was planned to be released in 1982, but because Dudgeon was not available at the time, the release was delayed.

 It was also the first time that drummer Barry Black and bassist Bob Marshall were not used on the album (although Marshall still wrote the songs with Miles).
 Instead they were replaced by session musicians.

 "The Right to Sing" was the first single released from the album and was written about the fact that record companies wanted to decide which songs Miles had to release and which direction he had to take.

 Another single, the catchy track "Song For You" became a small worldwide hit and was used as a soundtrack in TV commercials for cigarette brand "Hollywood" in Brazil and few other countries.

 "That's Rock 'n' Roll" was left off the album because it was too different, and was subsequently released as a B-side.

-"Carrie" was covered by The Hollies on the b-side of the 1988 re-release of their cover version of He Ain't Heavy, He's My Brother.
+"Carrie" was covered by The Hollies on the b-side of the 1988 re-release of their cover version of He Ain't Heavy, He's My Brother and their compilation album Rarities.
 John Miles sang backing vocals on it.